isomerpages/nlb-learning/_sustainability/Adults Seniors/Content.md

 Find out what is biophilic design and the science behind this design, and how such designs can improve the quality of life for humans.<p></p>

 Source <a target="_blank" href="http://www.iheart.com/podcast/105-stuff-you-should-know-26940277/episode/what-is-biophilic-design-80040227">  What is biophilic design?
-Stuff You Should Know </a> (2019, October 7). <i> iHeartMedia, Inc <i> Retrieved 2021, December 11.
+Stuff You Should Know </a> (2019, October 7). <i> iHeartMedia, Inc </i> Retrieved 2021, December 11.

 <p></p><h4>eBooks</h4>